The Church Year

 Christmas

 The Word became flesh and dwelt among us.
-The Church keeps an octave of joy at the Lord's coming, from the Vigil through the Solemnity of Mary, Mother of God.
+The Church keeps an octave of joy at the Lord's coming.

 First night of the Sacred Triduum